Table of Contents

 Homeostasis is maintained through an effective regulatory mechanism in the body.
-A balance is kept between the procoagulant and the anticoagulant activity in the blood.
-Hypercoagulability occurs when the procoagulant factors are in excess and remain unchecked.
-The specific pathophysiology varies with each subtype of the Hypercoagulability disorder.
+Balance is ensured between procoagulant and anticoagulant activity in the blood.
+Hypercoagulability occurs when the procoagulant factors are excessive and remain unchecked.
+The specific pathophysiology varies with each subtype of this disorder.

-A positive family history, along with signs and symptoms in a child, is a strong clue of an inherited Hypercoagulability disorder.
-The important genetic causes are discussed one by one.
+A positive family history, along with signs and symptoms presenting in a child, are strong indicators of an inherited hypercoagulability disorder.
+The most important genetic causes are discussed below.

 Factor V Leiden

-This is the most common type of Inherited Thrombophilia disorder.
-People having this type have a mutant form of factor V. This makes it resistant to the inactivating effects of Activated Protein C (APC).
-The APC is necessary to down-regulate clotting factors like V and VIII.
-It is estimated that 20 – 60% of people have a Hypercoagulability disorder due to Factor V Leiden.
+Factor V Leiden is the most common type of inherited thrombophilia.
+People with this type have a mutant form of factor V. This makes it resistant to the inactivating effects of activated protein C (APC).
+APC is necessary for down-regulating clotting factors such as V and VIII.
+It is estimated that 20%–60% of patients have a hypercoagulability disorder due to factor V Leiden.
 On chromosome 1, point mutations in the genes of factor V occur.
-Glutamic acid and the cleavage site replaces arginineleading to an alteration that makes it resistant to the effects of APC.
+Glutamic acid and the cleavage site replace arginine, leading to an alteration that makes it resistant to the effects of APC.

-These two proteins are synthesized in the liver.
+Proteins C and S are synthesized in the liver.
 Vitamin K is important for the functioning of both these proteins.
-The genes for protein C are located on chromosome number 2 and for protein S on the chromosome number 3.
-The deficiencies are mostly autosomal dominant but can also, rarely, be recessive.
-These two proteins are the natural anticoagulants that prevent the excessive clot formations.
-The deficiency results in an increase in the coagulant activity.
+The genes for protein C are located on chromosome 2, and for protein S, on chromosome 3.
+Deficiencies are mostly autosomal dominant but can also, rarely, be recessive.
+These 2 proteins are the natural anticoagulants that prevent excessive clot formations.
+A deficiency results in an increase in the coagulant activity.

 Antithrombin is a protein that acts on the final pathway of the conversion of fibrinogen into fibrin.
-The protein is transmitted to the offspring in an autosomal dominant pattern of inheritance.
+The protein is transmitted to offspring in an autosomal-dominant pattern of inheritance.
 Deficiency or the inheritance of dysfunctional protein can lead to unrestricted procoagulant activity and clot formation.
-When the deficiency of antithrombin (AT) occurs, the clotting factors X and activated thrombin cannot be neutralized.
+When a deficiency of antithrombin occurs, the clotting factors X and activated thrombin cannot be neutralized.

-High levels of homocysteine produce many effects like:
+High levels of homocysteine produce effects such as the following: